Copyright Protection for Godzilla, King of the Monsters!

 The UCC Geneva allows a work published in a country who is a party to the Convention the copyright protection afforded to domestic works in other countries.
 All that is required to meet the formalities requirement of the Convention is to affix a copyright notice to the work when first published.
 There is no need to deposit the work in a central depository or engage in other formalities.
 The Convention was in force in the United States as of September 16, 1955 and in Japan as of April 28, 1956.

-In the U.S. releases of the films Seven Samurai (Criterion Blu-ray), Godzilla (Classic Media DVD) and Godzilla Raids Again (Classic Media DVD), there is no contemporary copyright notice on these films.
-However, films like Rodan, The Mysterians, King Kong vs. Godzilla and later films all have a copyright notice and © at the end of the film.
+In the U.S., on releases of the Japanese-language versions of films Seven Samurai (Criterion Blu-ray), Godzilla (Classic Media DVD) and Godzilla Raids Again (Classic Media DVD), there is no contemporary copyright notice on them.
+However, the Japanese-language versions of films like Rodan, The Mysterians, King Kong vs. Godzilla and later films all have a copyright notice and © at the end of the film.
 The notice gives the title of the film, identifies Toho Co.
 Ltd. as the copyright holder and gives the year in which the movie was published.
 The first set of films were first published in 1954 and 1955 while the films from Rodan forward were published in 1956 and later.
 Even though Japanese domestic law did not require a copyright notice, by placing the notice on their films Toho assured that they would be protected in other companies.
-Given the increasing market for Japanese fantasy and prestige films, this was a no-brainer decision to protect the value of these films.
+Given the increasing market for Japanese fantasy and prestige films, this was a no-brainer and cost-free decision to protect the value of these films.

 Prior to UCC Geneva, copyright respect between the U.S. and Japan was established by the Convention of 1905, followed by the Treaty of Peace of 1951 and the Exchange of Notes of 1953.
 A reading of the respective clauses relating to U.S. protection for Japanese works requires that a copyright notice and deposit would be required :